 Fruit, cone, nut, and seed descriptions

-A 2 inch long, cone-shaped, winged woody samara.
+A 2 inch long, cone-shaped, aggregate of samaras (winged seeds).
 The seeds sit upright in pyramidal clusters, turning brown in October and persisting through winter.